askuratovsky/money-json-rates/README.md

 # JsonRates

-This gem extends Money::Bank::VariableExchange with Money::Bank::JsonRates and gives you access to the current [jsonrates.com](http://jsonrates.com/) exchange rates using json api.
+This gem extends Money::Bank::VariableExchange and gives you access to the current exchange rates using jsonrates.com api

 ## Features